 Brian Mackenzie provides some nutritional advice on what and what not to eat.

-Your mother was exactly right when she forced you to eat up your greens.
-We should be eating 5 servings of fruit and vegetables a day for general health.
+Your mother was precisely right when she forced you to eat up your greens.
+We should be eating five servings of fruit and vegetables a day for general health.
 To allow your vegetables to retain as much goodness as possible, put them into a pot of boiling water and cook them quickly.

-Beware the hidden fat foods, which are normally those tasty party foods quiche, sausages, pork pie, salami, and dips are some examples.
-Of course, biscuits, cakes and desserts should also be kept to a minimum and only eaten as a special treat.
+Beware the hidden fat foods, which are typically those tasty party foods quiche, sausages, pork pie, salami, and dips are some examples.
+Of course, biscuits, cakes, and desserts should also be kept to a minimum and only eaten as a special treat.
 When you buy yoghurt go for low 'live bio' versions.
-These help to restore the 'good' bacteria that aid digestion.
+These help to restore the good bacteria that aid digestion.

-Alcohol taken in moderation can be beneficial to health, but if you are watching your weight it is relevant to know that the calories from alcohol cannot be used as fuel for exercise, nor do they provide any vitamins, minerals or fibre.
+Alcohol taken in moderation can be beneficial to health.
+Still, if you are watching your weight, it is relevant to know that the calories from alcohol cannot be used as fuel for exercise, nor do they provide any vitamins, minerals, or fibre.

 Dairy products are a high source of fat and cholesterol, BUT they do provide us with other beneficial nutrients.
-The best approach is to buy "low fat" versions of milk, cheese, yoghurt etc. as they will provide you with all the nutrients without the fat element.
+The best approach is to buy "low fat" versions of milk, cheese, yoghurt, etc. as they will give you all the nutrients without the fat element.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is:

 Brian Mackenzie is a British Athletics level 4 performance coach and a coach tutor/assessor.
 He has been coaching sprint, middle distance, and combined event athletes for the past 30+ years and has 45+ years of experience as an endurance athlete.